 Arizona Property Taxes

-The typical Arizona homeowner pays just $1,393 annually, saving nearly $800 as compared with the national average.
-Property taxes in Arizona are paid in two semi-annual installments, one due on October 1st of the tax year and another due on March 1st of the following year.
+The typical Arizona homeowner pays just $1,707 in property taxes annually, saving them $1,088 in comparison to the national average.
+Property taxes in Arizona are paid in two semi-annual installments, one due on Oct.
+1 of the current tax year and another due on March 1 of the following year.

 How Arizona Property Taxes Work: Limited Property Value

-A handful of numbers are used in calculating the property tax due on each piece of real estate in Arizona.
+A handful of numbers are used to calculate the property tax due on each piece of real estate in Arizona.
 The first is the current cash value of your home.
 Arizona counties calculate a full cash value of every house in the county, often based on the sales prices of nearby, comparable homes.

-Taxes are not based on the full cash value, however, but something called the Limited Property Value (LPV).
-Limited Property Value is based on cash value.
+Taxes are not based on the full cash value, however, but something called the Limited Property Value (LPV), which is based on cash value.
 It cannot exceed the cash value of the home and is further limited in how much it can increase each year.
 A law passed by Arizona voters in 2012 states that the LPV can increase by no more than 5% from one year to the next.
 This limits tax increases in times when home values are increasing quickly.

 Tax rates are applied to assessed values.
 The assessment ratio for residential property in Arizona is 10%.
-That means assessed values are equal to 10% of Limited Property Value.
+That means assessed values are equal to 10% of the LPV.

 Arizona Property Tax Rates

-Property tax rates in Arizona vary by location, depending on your city, county, school district and whether your house is in any special tax districts.
-There are two types of tax rates: primary tax rates and secondary tax rates.
+Property tax rates in Arizona vary according to certain factors, such as your city, county, school district and whether your house is in any special tax districts.
+There are two types of tax rates: primary and secondary.
 Primary tax rates fund government entities like municipalities and school districts, while secondary tax rates fund special districts and bond issues for major projects.
-Primary rates usually account for the majority of property tax rates.
+Primary rates usually account for the majority of property tax rates in Arizona.

 Tax rates are calculated each year by taxing authorities depending on their funding needs and the tax base.
-That means rates can change from one year to the next.
-However, for owner-occupied homes, the total primary tax rate between all jurisdictions is limited to 1% of the property’s limited value.
+That means rates can change annually.
+However, for owner-occupied homes, the total primary tax rate between all districts is limited to 1% of the property’s limited value.
 If your total rate exceeds that amount, your school district taxes will be reduced and the state will cover the difference.